ganong/manager-readme/README.md

-# How I Think about Leadership
+# A guide to working with me

 Welcome!

-This exists to give you some insight into what to expect when working with me.
+This exists to give you some insight into how I think about leadership, what to expect from me, and a bit about what I expect from you.
 Most of this will come out organically as we get to know each other.
 This serves as a place for me to gather my thoughts and share them succinctly.

 ## My Role